Can You Paint Radiators ? - Query Answered

 For example, gloss paint can sometimes cause the radiator to become too hot, which could potentially lead to burns on little ones or pets.

-If you have small children or a fur baby running around, this is certainly something to weary of and take any necessary precautions.
+If you have small children or a fur baby running around, this is certainly something to be wary of and take any necessary precautions.

 spray-painting-a-radiator